 “My photography has evolved into more than just a renewal activity to exercise my right brain.
 It is a transformational window into the experience of my soul, as I express from my mind’s eye the moments of beauty that constantly surround us, but often go unnoticed in such a fast-paced world.
 When I am in those moments, I become more related to the world around me, and thus my experience of life and my place in it is enriched.
 Photography has become the perfect expression for me, as it satisfies my creative side while simultaneously honoring the process-driven side that I was a slave to.
 It is the artistic channel that allows me to continue to learn about myself, gives me access to power, and allows me to share my soul with the world in the hopes of positively affecting it.” ~ John Morey

-John’s work was recently selected to be used in print, video, and display in various national outlets celebrating the 50th anniversary of The Wilderness Act, passed by congress in 1964 – including promotion at the Smithsonian Museum Of Natural History.
-His published works have also been profiled in newspapers, magazines, books, international award-winning travel blogs, and other digital media - including The Arizona Republic multiple times, Arizona Highways Magazine, multiple National Parks books like “Death Valley: Hottest Place on Earth” and "The Mighty Colorado River: From the Glaciers to the Gulf", along with other fun and innovative books like "Boots and Burgers: An Arizona Handbook for Hungry Hikers", written by Roger Naylor.
-John views his participation in all of these publications as his own way of sending a love letter to Arizona.
+John’s published works have been profiled in nationwide newspapers many times, along with magazines, books, international award-winning travel blogs, and various digital media - including USA Today, The Arizona Republic, AZCentral, Arizona Highways Magazine, multiple National Parks books like “Death Valley: Hottest Place on Earth” and "The Mighty Colorado River: From the Glaciers to the Gulf", along with other fun and innovative books like "Boots and Burgers: An Arizona Handbook for Hungry Hikers".
+His work was even selected to be used in print, video, and display in various national outlets celebrating the 50th anniversary of The Wilderness Act, passed by congress in 1964 – including promotion at the Smithsonian Museum of Natural History.
+John views his participation in all of these publications and outlets as his own way of sending love letters to Arizona.

-In his craft, John Morey caters to current connoisseurs and future collectors wishing to display luxurious, natural, contemporary-art imagery in their every day home and/or business environments.
-His original art prints are produced on multiple mediums, from various photographic and fine-art papers and canvases, to brushed aluminum metal prints.
-These products are offered on a variety of levels, from print-on-demand digitally-signed prints, up to his original signed and numbered, luxurious, limited-edition prints – included “artist’s proofs” and “first printings”.
-John’s entire collection of work is also available for licensing.
-And for those aspiring artists wishing to emulate John’s skills, ability, and photographic opportunities, he also works with people one-on-one teaching photography concepts and technique, as well as leading private photography workshops and excursions.
+In his craft, John Morey caters to current arbiters of taste and future collectors wishing to display stylish, natural, contemporary fine-art imagery in their everyday home and/or business environments.
+His original art prints are produced on multiple mediums, from various fine-art papers and canvases, to Chromaluxe brushed aluminum metal prints, up to the most magnificent display possible using Lumachrome technology with high-quality acrylic prints.
+These products are offered on a variety of levels, from print-on-demand digitally-signed prints, up to his original signed and numbered, stylish, limited-edition prints – included “artist’s proofs” and “first printings”.
+Most of John’s collection of work is also available for licensing, and if you don’t want to buy, he has also created the ability to lease his art prints.
+Lastly, for those aspiring artists wishing to emulate John’s skills, ability, and photographic opportunities, he also works with people one-on-one teaching photography concepts and technique, as well as leading private photography workshops and excursions.